 She earned a doctorate of nursing practice from the University of Alabama in Huntsville, a Master of Science in Nursing (Clinical Nurse Specialist - Adult Health Nursing) from the University of North Carolina at Charlotte, a Bachelor of Science in Nursing degree from Wingate University and a Diploma in Nursing from North Carolina Baptist Hospital School of Nursing.

 As a student at UNC-C, she was awarded the Edith Brocker Award for professional leadership and scholastic achievement, and was honored in the North Carolina Great 100 Nurses list in 2014.
 She is a member of Sigma Theta Tau International and Phi Kapa Phi honor societies.
-Working for many years as an orthopaedic nurse, clinical nurse specialist and educator, her articles on patient education, spinal stenosis and revision total joint arthroplasty have been published in Orthopaedic Nursing, for which she currently serves as a reviewer.
-Her doctoral studies focused on oncology nursing practice.
-Her scholarly project on evidence-based care of the oncology patient with chemotherapy-related febrile neutropenia has been published in Oncology Nursing Forum.
+Working for many years as an orthopaedic nurse, clinical nurse specialist and educator, her articles on patient education, spinal stenosis and revision total joint arthroplasty have been published in Orthopaedic Nursing.
+Her doctoral studies focused on oncology nursing practice and her scholarly project on evidence-based care of the oncology patient with chemotherapy-related febrile neutropenia has been published in Oncology Nursing Forum.
 Dr. Best has most recently co-authored a chapter "Informatics and Evidence-based practice" in the textbook Applied Nursing Informatics (2nd ed) and co-authored an article on CNL role acquisition and exam preparation in the on-line setting in the Journal of Nursing Care Quality.
 She is a manuscript reviewer for Journal of Nursing Care Quality, MEDSURG Nursing, Nurse Educator, and Orthopaedic Nursing Journal.

 Grace Buttriss, DNP, RN, FNP-BC, CNL, Associate Professor

 Dr. Grace Buttriss brings extensive experience in nursing education and practice to her role as an Assistant Professor in classroom and clinical settings for Queens University of Charlotte.
 She is the Chair of the Bachelor of Science in Nursing program, as well as the current President of the International Clinical Nurse Leader Association (CNLA).